Sustainable Raleigh Spotlight

 “This provides a valuable chance for the grant winners to learn from each other, and can inspire other potential grant seekers to submit applications for their own innovative ideas,” says Chris Heagarty, executive director of the City of Oaks Foundation.
 With the Foundation’s help, this year’s grant reporting conference was turned into a half-day event celebrating urban agriculture in Raleigh.
 The Foundation has summarized each of the grantees’ projects on its website.
 Urban Agriculture Grant Winners Announced

 Though the hurricane depressed turnout for Urban Agriculture Day, the dedication of those who attended is a clear sign that food system issues are a priority for a growing number of Raleigh residents.
-With this demonstration of public support as evidence of growing demand for urban agriculture projects within the city of Raleigh, the Environmental Advisory Board is continuing its Urban Agriculture mini-grant program for 2017 as part of its Environmental Awards Celebration, with new applications due February 14, 2017.continue reading about the Environmental Awards Program
+With this demonstration of public support as evidence of growing demand for urban agriculture projects within the city of Raleigh, the Environmental Advisory Board continues to support the Urban Agriculture mini-grant program.continue reading about the Environmental Awards Program

 See Sustainability on the Street with Downtown Walking Tour